Squidroot2/cargo-generate-template/README.md

 -   Description, repository, and license added to package information in cargo.toml
 -   Release profile modifications for slower compilation with smaller binary output

+**Note:** This template uses has my name hardcoded in.
+If you are reading this and are not me, you should not use this template and instead should be making a fork with your own values.

 ## License

 Licensed under the MIT license [LICENSE](LICENSE)